-Judge 4 of the Indian Supreme Court, Justice Lokur, will retire this year.
+Judge 4 of Indian Supreme Court, Justice Lokur, will retire this year.
 Earlier, he questioned the integrity of the Chief Justice.
-April, he has interestingly worded a Judgment.
+April, he has interestingly worded a decision.

 – Hon’ble Justice Madan B. Lokur, Union of India v.
 Pirthwi Singh, [Diary No. 8754 of 2018].